What is a Parish Disability Advocate?

 Be a Visible and Approachable Presence in the Parish

 It is important to be as approachable as possible so that parishioners know that they can contact your parish for assistance regarding accessibility.
-In general, it is best to have persons with disabilities, or their family members or caregivers, contact you first.
 Many individuals with disabilities can advocate fully for themselves and may not need assistance.
 In order to ensure that parishioners do contact you if they need help, make sure there are various opportunities for members of the parish to reach out to you.
 Here are some ideas:

 Weekly presence in parish bulletin and on website